 One pregnancy loss is never going to look like another.
 To those looking in, it may seem like a relatively “simple” loss.
 But this pain is not simple.
 It’s complicated and intense, and these feelings can take significant time to process and work through.
 Grief may continue to pop up unexpectedly over months or years — and that’s normal.

 6. This loss is something I will always carry with me.

 A loss like this spins your whole world upside down.
 This child will always be graven upon our hearts and carried within our thoughts.
-Grief may have changed us but it has also made us stronger and shown us the power of a love that we never knew existed.
-No matter the number of weeks we knew about them, we will never forget them and they will always be a part of us.
+Grief may have changed us, but it has also made us stronger and shown us the power of a love that we never knew existed.
+No matter the number of weeks we knew about them, we will always remember them, and they will always be a part of us.